Skip navigation

 Applying Refund to Delinquent Taxes (Tax Code Section 31.11(b))

-In certain cases, a refund may be applied to delinquent taxes.
-If a taxpayer is the sole owner of a property on which delinquent taxes are due and another property on which a refund is due, the refund amount may be applied as a payment to the delinquent account.
+In certain cases, a collector may apply a refund to delinquent taxes.
+If a taxpayer is the sole owner of a property on which delinquent taxes are due and another property on which a refund is due, the collector may apply the refund amount as a payment to the delinquent account.

 Refund Applications

 A taxpayer must apply for a refund within three years of making the payment.
-The governing body may grant a one-time extension of the deadline for two years for good cause.
+The governing body may grant a one-time extension for two years for good cause.
+The collector for the taxing unit will indicate on the application whether the governing body approved or disapproved the extension.

 The taxpayer must apply by filing the collector-provided application form or Comptroller Form 50-181, Application for Tax Refund Overpayments or Erroneous Payments (PDF), or by filing a written request with the collector that includes information that will allow the collector to determine whether the taxpayer is entitled to a refund.

-Collectors must provide refund application forms without charge upon request and must send a refund application form when notifying a taxpayer of overpayment on an account by $5 or more.
+Collectors must provide refund application forms without charge upon request and must send a refund application form when notifying a taxpayer of an overpayment of less than $20.
+If the overpayment is at least $20, the collector will automatically refund the taxpayer.

 Interest on Refunds

-The Tax Code provides for the taxing unit to pay interest on refunds in several cases.
+The Tax Code requires taxing units to pay interest on refunds in several cases.
 Requirements differ depending on whether the refund results from a court-ordered appraisal roll change or from another change.

 Non-Litigation Refunds (Tax Code Section 31.12)

-• chief appraiser notifies the collector of the grant of a late homestead exemption;
+• chief appraiser notifies the collector of the refund amount for prepaid taxes on fleet transactions;3

-• taxing unit’s auditor determines the payment was erroneous or excessive; or
+• auditor determines a payment was erroneous or excessive; 10

-• collector determines the payment was a duplicate.
+• collector determines a duplicate payment was erroneous; 11or

 Litigation Refunds (Tax Code Section 42.43)

-Tax Code Section 42.43 provides for a refund resulting from the final determination of an appeal that decreases a tax liability after the taxpayer has already paid the taxes.
-If a taxpayer has paid taxes and a district court determination reduces the taxpayer’s liability, the taxing unit must refund any excess taxes and pay interest on the refund amount.
+Tax Code Section 42.43 provides for a refund resulting from an appeal's final determination that decreases a tax liability after the taxpayer paid the taxes.
+If a taxpayer paid taxes and a district court determination reduces the taxpayer’s liability, the taxing unit must refund any excess taxes and pay interest on the refund amount.
 The collector calculates the interest from the delinquency date until the date the refund is paid at a rate not to exceed 9.5 percent per year.
-If the refund with interest is not made before the 60th day after the chief appraiser certifies the correction to the appraisal roll, the interest rate increases to an annual rate of 12 percent.
+If the taxing unit does not pay the refund with interest before the 60th day after the appeal's final determination, the interest rate increases to an annual rate of 12 percent.

-The taxing unit must send the refund to the property owner unless the final judgment designates to whom and where a refund is to be sent.
-A property owner may designate to whom and where a refund be sent by filing Comptroller Form 50-765, Designation of Tax Refund (PDF), with the taxing unit within 21 days of the final determination.
+The taxing unit must send the refund to the property owner unless the final judgment designates to whom and where to send the refund.
+A property owner may designate to whom and where to send a refund by filing Comptroller Form 50-765, Designation of Tax Refund (PDF), with the taxing unit within 21 days of the final determination.